fikayoAy/quantum_accel/README.md

 - Multiple language support (Python, C, and others via FFI)
 - Parallel processing capabilities

+### ⚠️ Note: Some experimental models in this repository are still under active development or incomplete.
+Core transformation functions are stable.
+A future release will improve structure and reliability.
 ## Installation

 ### Option 1: Install from GitHub Repository